 One of the first things to know is that there are several small schools that play Division I hockey, despite the fact that their other athletic teams compete in Division II or III.
 That’s a rule that’s since changed with the NCAA - now if you have one team playing DI, they all have to play in the same division.
 But in both and men’s collegiate hockey, you'll see St. Cloud State and Union competing against Wisconsin, Harvard, and Minnesota.

-There are four conferences in women’s hockey --and they do not align with other, traditional collegiate sports conferences.
+There are five conferences in women’s hockey --and they do not align with other, traditional collegiate sports conferences.

 The Eastern Collegiate Athletic Conference (ECAC) began sponsoring an invitational women's tournament in 1985.
 ECAC teams began playing an informal regular season schedule in the 1988–89 season, with the conference officially sponsoring women's hockey beginning in the 1993–94 season.
 Twenty-four different teams have called the ECAC home in their history.
-The only NCAA Championship not won by the WCHA belongs to Clarkson, the 2013-2014 winners.
-ECAC alumnae have won 37 Olympic Gold Medals and 10 Patty Kazmaier Awards.
+The only NCAA Championships not won by the WCHA belong to Clarkson, who won the title in 2014, 2018 and 2019.

-The current members are Brown, Clarkson, Colgate, Cornell, Dartmouth, Harvard, Princeton, Quinnipiac, Rensselaer, St. Lawrence, Union, and Yale.
+The current members are Brown, Clarkson, Colgate, Cornell, Dartmouth, Harvard, Princeton, Quinnipiac, Rensselaer (RPI), St. Lawrence, Union, and Yale.

-The current members are Boston College, Boston University, Connecticut, Maine, Merrimack, New Hampshire, Northeastern, Providence and Vermont.
+The current members are Boston College, Boston University, Connecticut, Holy Cross, Maine, Merrimack, New Hampshire, Northeastern, Providence and Vermont.

 The Western Collegiate Hockey Association (WCHA) began sponsoring women’s hockey in the 1999-2000 season.
-Fifteen of 16 NCAA championships have been won by members Minnesota, Wisconsin and University of Minnesota-Duluth.
-Six league members have won Patty Kazmaier Awards.
+Twenty of 23 NCAA championships have been won by members Minnesota, Wisconsin, Ohio State and UMD.
+The University of North Dakota was a member of the WCHA until they cut their women's program in March 2017.
+St. Thomas elevated their program to the DI level and joined the WCHA in 2021.

-The current members are Bemidji State University, Minnesota State-Mankato, University of Minnesota, University of Minnesota-Duluth, North Dakota, Ohio State, St. Cloud State and Wisconsin.
+The current members are Bemidji State University (BSU), Minnesota State-Mankato (MSU), University of Minnesota, University of Minnesota-Duluth (UMD), Ohio State, St. Cloud State (SCSU), St. Thomas and Wisconsin.

 The biggest difference between men’s and women’s hockey is that women’s hockey has no body-checking -- but don’t let that confuse you into thinking that this is going to be a non-contact game.